Website hosting is not glamorous, but it’s a massive contributor to the success of your website.

 CDNs for international hosting

-If your website is intended to be used by a global audience, it’s worth using a web host that has access to a Content Delivery Network (CDN) which will serve up a fast version of your site from data centres around the world.
+If your website is intended for a global audience, it’s worth using a web host that has access to a Content Delivery Network (CDN).
+This will serve up a fast version of your site from data centres around the world.

 For example, if someone in Australia accesses a website hosted in the UK, it will normally load slowly due to the server being so far away.
 If that website uses a CDN, the site will load from a data centre based closer to Australia, meaning it will load just as fast as for someone in Britain.